scerickson/covervid/README.md

 <ol>
     <li>First pull the project down from <a href="http://github.com/stefanerickson/covervid">GitHub</a> and link <code>covervid.min.js</code> into your site.
 Make sure it is loaded after jQuery if using it.</li>
     <li>It is important to note that the video you target will use its' parent element to scale.
-With that in mind, we will create some simple markup and add some base styling to size the videos' parent/wrapper element.</li>
+With that in mind, we will create some simple markup and add some base styling to size the videos' parent/wrapper element.
 ```html
 <div class="covervid-wrapper">
     <video class="covervid-video" autoplay loop poster="img/video-fallback.png">